sentenz/convention/internal/about/software-design-principles.md

 Feature-Driven Development promotes an organized and feature-centric approach to software development, enabling teams to deliver valuable features in a timely manner while maintaining a focus on quality and collaboration.

+Roles of FDD:

+1. Chief Architect

+    The Chief Architect is responsible for the technical direction and design of the system.
+They define the high-level architecture, ensure that it aligns with the project's goals, and provide guidance to the development teams.

+2. Feature Owner

+    The Feature Owner is responsible for a specific feature or set of features.
+They work with the Chief Architect to create a detailed design for the assigned feature(s), coordinate with the development teams, and ensure the timely and successful delivery of the features.

+3. Development Manager

+    The Development Manager oversees the development process, manages the resources, and ensures that the project progresses smoothly.
+They coordinate with the Chief Architect, Feature Owners, and development teams to monitor progress, identify and resolve issues, and maintain the project schedule.

+4. Chief Programmer

+    The Chief Programmer is responsible for the technical integrity of the codebase.
+They ensure that the coding standards are followed, provide technical guidance to the development teams, and oversee the integration and testing of features.

+5. Feature Teams

+    Feature Teams are responsible for implementing individual features.
+They collaborate with the Chief Architect, Feature Owners, and Chief Programmer to design, build, and test the assigned features.

-Elements of FDD:
+Features of FDD:

 1. Domain Object Modeling

-    FDD emphasizes domain object modeling as a means of understanding the problem domain and identifying the key entities and their relationships.
+    A high-level representation of the system's structure and entities, forming the basis for feature development.
 The development team collaborates with domain experts and stakeholders to create an object model that forms the basis for feature development.

 2. Feature List

     FDD utilizes a feature-centric approach.
-The development team creates a comprehensive feature list that captures all the desired functionalities of the software.
+A comprehensive list of features required for the system, prioritized based on business value.
 Each feature is identified, described, and prioritized based on its importance and value to the users and stakeholders.

 3. Feature Design

     Once the feature list is established, the team focuses on designing individual features.
 Design sessions are conducted to determine the technical approach, user interfaces, and interactions required to implement each feature.
 The design work is typically done collaboratively, involving developers, designers, and other relevant stakeholders.

-4. Feature Implementation
+4. Feature Iterations

-    FDD promotes an iterative and incremental approach to feature implementation.
-The development team works in short iterations, typically lasting a few days, to deliver working features.
-Each iteration involves analysis, design, coding, and testing activities specific to the feature being implemented.
+    Iterative development cycles focused on delivering specific features.
+Iteration includes analysis, design, coding, and testing activities specific to the feature being implemented.

-5. Regular Inspections
+5. Inspections

-    FDD promotes regular inspections to ensure quality and adherence to standards.
+    Formal code and design reviews conducted to ensure adherence to standards and identify potential issues.
 Inspections are conducted at various stages of development, including design inspections, code inspections, and feature inspections.
-These inspections help in identifying and resolving issues early, ensuring that the software meets the desired quality standards.

-6. Milestone Reviews

-    FDD incorporates milestone reviews to assess the overall progress of the project.
-At predefined milestones, the team conducts comprehensive reviews to evaluate the completion of features, assess the software's functionality, and gather feedback from stakeholders.
-Milestone reviews help in tracking the project's progress and making necessary adjustments.

-7. Reporting
+6. Reporting

+    Regular reporting on the progress of feature development, allowing stakeholders to track the overall status of the system.
 FDD emphasizes accurate and transparent reporting to provide visibility into the project's status and progress.
 The team generates regular reports that highlight feature completion, project metrics, and any outstanding issues.
 These reports facilitate effective communication with stakeholders and support informed decision-making.

-8. Iterative Refactoring
+7. Refactoring

     FDD recognizes the need for continuous improvement and refactoring.
 The development team performs iterative refactoring to improve the design, code quality, and maintainability of the software.
-Refactoring is done incrementally to keep the codebase clean and manageable.

-9. Regular Release
+8. Release

     FDD promotes regular releases to deliver value to users and stakeholders.
 As features are completed, they are integrated, tested, and released in incremental versions.
 This allows for frequent user feedback and ensures that working software is delivered at regular intervals.